 Several of our newest investment strategies are primarily offered through private funds, which present operational, regulatory and distribution-related risks that are different than those associated with the mutual funds and traditional separate accounts through which we offer our earlier investment strategies.
-In the future, we expect to offer new investment strategies through different types of fund structures which could present different types of operational, regulatory and distribution-related risks with which we have little to no experience.
-The complexity of these vehicles could strain our resources and increase the likelihood of real or perceived problems, which could damage our reputation or result in regulatory scrutiny or legal liability.
+In the future, we expect to offer new investment strategies in new asset classes through different types of investment vehicles and fund structures which could present different types of operational, regulatory and distribution-related risks with which we have little to no experience.
+For example, our reputation as a long-only manager of traditional investment products has been an impediment to penetrating new channels and selling our newer alternative investment strategies.
+Although we continue to build out a team of distribution professionals with deep alternatives experience and strong fundraising networks, we cannot be sure that these changes will have a meaningful impact on selling our alternatives strategies.
+In general, the complexity of these newer strategies and vehicles could strain our resources and increase the likelihood of real or perceived problems, which could damage our reputation or result in regulatory scrutiny or legal liability.